pierce-smith1/bgate/README.md

 was attempted, the user that requested it, and why it failed.
 (Some reasons a command might fail are invalid syntax, insufficient command allowance, invalid arguments, etc.)

+After sending a command, whether it succeeded or failed, the user that sent it becomes a participant of the game.
+This grants them a special role.
+If they do not send another command within two hours, this participant role is removed.

 ### Keyboard interaction